Non-overlapping codes: Good constructions for general parameters

 \section{Good constructions for general parameters}

-This section shows that Construction~\ref{con:new} is always good, in the sense that it produces non-overlapping codes of cardinality within a constant factor of the upper bound given by Theorem~\ref{thm:upper} for all parameters.
-This is implied by the proof of the following theorem.
+This section shows that Construction~\ref{con:new} is always good, in the sense that it produces non-overlapping codes of cardinality within a constant factor of the upper bound given by Theorem~\ref{thm:Levupper} for all parameters.
+This is implied by the proof of the theorem below.
+Up to now, we have only used the special case of Construction~\ref{con:new} when $S=I^k$.
+However, in this section we require more general sets $S$ to avoid `rounding errors' for some sets of parameters.
+We mention that the issue of rounding errors also arises in work due to Guibas and Odlyzko~\cite{GuibasOdlyzko} on prefix-synchonized codes.
+The class of prefix-synchronized codes is not the same as non-overlapping codes: the codes of Construction~\ref{con:Chee}, but not all codes of Construction~\ref{con:new}, are prefix-synchronised.
+Nevertheless, optimal prefix-synchronized codes are also large (close in size to $q^n/n$) and rounding errors cause interesting behaviour in the constructions of such codes: see Theorem~2 of~\cite{GuibasOdlyzko} and the discussion following its statement.

 \begin{theorem} There exist absolute constants $c_1$ and $c_2$ such that